vygr/ChrysaLisp/README.md

 make -j
 ```

-Requires Clang, SDL2 and the SDL2_TTF library to be installed.
-SDL2 and
+Requires SDL2 and the SDL2_TTF library to be installed.
+SDL2 and SDL2_ttf are
-SDL2_ttf are for the experimental GUI.
+for the experimental GUI.

 Requirements:
 Linux: Tested on Ubuntu 16-10